RMertz/the_clinic/README.md

 If you wish to use this software and update the webpages, you can edit the files in the subdirectory webpages to update the website.

-List of known bugs:
+List of known bugs: Travis.yml not automating tests. phpunit not running correctly

-List of resolved bugs:
+List of resolved bugs: Travis.yml has been configured to run correctly phpunit is now up and running

 If you find bugs in the software please contact us at antonmertz@gmail.com